christophstrasen/LQR/docs/schema_focused_refactoring_plan.md

 2. **Schema prefixing:** All system-managed fields are prefixed with `Rx` to avoid user collisions; internal helpers may add more under `RxMeta` later.
 3. **Mandatory schemas:** Any observable entering `JoinObservable.createJoinObservable` **must** emit records with populated `RxMeta`.
 The join will assert hard if metadata is missing or malformed—no silent defaults.
 4. **Schema helper:** We provide a helper (e.g., `Schema.wrap(schemaName, stream, opts)`) so call sites can wrap raw observables before joining.
 Helper injects `RxMeta` if absent and leaves existing metadata untouched.
 5. **Metadata propagation:** Expiration and match outputs forward each side’s metadata unchanged.
-No automatic merging of left/right; higher-level utilities (`asSchema`, aliases) can compose new schemas when desired.
+No automatic merging of left/right; higher-level utilities (`asSchema`, schema renaming helpers) can compose new schemas when desired.
 6. **No default stripping:** The low-level API exposes `RxMeta` by default.
 A future helper may “rename” or rebuild schemas for downstream consumers, but the join itself never removes metadata.

 ## Implementation Steps